Loading ...

 Upcoming sections of our Fundamentals of Flexible Course Design and Delivery course:

-We recommend beginning here: our Flexible Course Delivery page, our Envisioning Your Course Through a Flexible Lens nutshell (a self-paced online module), and our Five Things I’ve Learned about Flexible Teaching from Conversations with Seneca Faculty Spark Plug article.
+We also recommend our Envisioning Your Course Through a Flexible Lens nutshell (a self-paced online module), our Five Things I've Learned about Flexible Teaching from Conversations with Seneca Faculty Spark Plug article, and our Seneca Flexible Classroom Instructional Video which shows how to set up and use the flexible classrooms on campus.

 Faculty Development Program Schedule and Deadlines